Halloween Time! Channing Tatum and Daughter Everly Bake Homemade Ghost Cake

 Daddy-daughter baking!
-Channing Tatum and his only child, Everly, have gotten into the Halloween spirit with a joint baking effort.
+Channing Tatum and his daughter, Everly, have gotten into the Halloween spirit with a joint baking effort.

 “We’re going shopping,” a masked Everly, 8, told her dad in the car via an Instagram Story video, reading off their handwritten shopping list. “… And then cake mix.”